matheusfenolio/products-api/README.md

 # products-api
-API for manage products.
+API for product management.
 Created for a test